 HOW TO SIZE YOUR UPS AND BATTERY BACKUP SYSTEM

-Sizing a UPS system, single or three-phase requires several factors to correctly size a system.
-At any time you can consult our Technical Consultants to help you with this via chat, call or email.
+Whether single or three-phase, there are several important factors to consider when correctly sizing your UPS system.
+At any time you can consult our Technical Consultants to help you with this via chat, call, or email.
 We discuss your situation and recommend an appropriate system.
 Below are some general guidelines you can use to generally size a system.

 Single Phase Loads (120v, 208v)

 - VA = Volts x Amps x (square root of 3)